-If you are arrested for a criminal offense in Chicago or anywhere within the state of Illinois then, you are going to need a skilled criminal attorney.
+If you are arrested for a criminal offense in Chicago or anywhere within the state of Illinois then, you are going to need a skilled criminal defense attorney.
 Every criminal offense is punishable by jail and can have a serious effect on your life.

 The length of time you can be put in jail depends on the class of the offense that you are charged with.
 You can be charged with a felony offense such as possession of controlled substance or a misdemeanor offense such as retail theft or battery.